DimaZeland/STEP-IT-Academy/README.md

 # STEP IT Academy
-Solutions to various tasks in C ++ programming.
+Solutions to various tasks in C++ programming.